Anna Maria Adorni Botti: Beatification

 The beatification process commenced on 29 February 1940 in a diocesan process in the Diocese of Parma - the beginning of the process granted her the posthumous title of Servant of God - and saw the accumulation of her writings and a thorough investigation of her life and her work.
-The process concluded on 5 April 1943 in Parma thus concluding the first process.
+The process concluded on 5 April 1943 in Parma, thus concluding the first process.
 The decree on her writings - to evaluate if her writings adhered to Church teachings but also to further investigate her life - was approved on 3 December 1944.

 This process took place despite the fact that the Congregation of Rites - under Pope Pius XII - did not grant formal approval to the beatification cause until 11 January 1952.
 Following this a second process opened in Parma that spanned from 25 March 1953 until 10 March 1956; this process and the one prior were validated on 30 October 1959.

 After an intensive investigation led in Rome she was proclaimed to be Venerable on 6 February 1978 after Pope Paul VI recognized the fact that she had lived a model Christian life of heroic virtue and exercised both the cardinal virtues and the theological virtues.

 The miracle required for her beatification was investigated in the diocese of its origins in two separate processes: the first one spanned from 29 February 1940 and closed on 5 April 1943 - this occurred on a concurrent level to the first diocesan process.
-The second process on the healing was from 5 March 1953 until 10 March 1956 when the second diocesan process closed.
-It wasn't until several decades later on 19 June 2006 that the Congregation for the Causes of Saints ratified those two processes and began their own investigation in Rome.
+The second process of the healing was from 5 March 1953 until 10 March 1956, when the second diocesan process closed.
+It wasn't until several decades later, on 19 June 2006, that the Congregation for the Causes of Saints ratified those two processes and began their own investigation in Rome.

-On 27 March 2010 her beatification was granted approval after Pope Benedict XVI determined that the healing was indeed a legitimate miracle.
-Archbishop Angelo Amato - on the behalf of the pope - presided over the beatification on 3 October 2010 in the Parma Cathedral.

-The current postulator assigned to the cause is Father Guglielmo Camera.
+On 27 March 2010, her beatification was granted approval after Pope Benedict XVI determined that the healing was indeed a legitimate miracle.
+Archbishop Angelo Amato - on behalf of the pope - presided over the beatification on 3 October 2010 in the Parma Cathedral.
+The postulator assigned to the cause is Father Guglielmo Camera.